jochen777/jWebForm/doc/beans.md

 This is the most useful: Here you can write your own validation rules.
 This is simmpler than the Bean Validation API.

+## Translation

+In a multi-language setup it is common to use .property files to store translated keys.
+If you use the themeRenderer, you can choose, whether you want to have translations in the Decoration or not.

+@Decoration(..., isTranslated=true) - will output the texts as they are
+@Decoration(..., isTranslated=false) - will translate the text via .propertys (default)

 ## Notes

 * The bean has to be public acessible.
 * All fields must be public and must be initialised.
 (Subject to change)